Then + Now: The Cast of ‘Legally Blonde’

 Then: Victor Garber portrayed Professor Callahan, Elle’s creepy law professor who assigns her to help with a court case only to later proposition her.
 At the time, Garber was an already well-established actor, with award-winning roles on Broadway, in film and on TV.
 He is most well-known for his role as Thomas Andrews in the 1997 blockbuster ‘Titanic.’

-Now: From 2001-2006, Garber played Jack Bristow on ‘Alias.’
-To this day, he has continued to have a successful acting career in TV, film, and on Broadway.
-Openly gay, he has been with his partner, Rainer Andreesen, for 13 years.
+Now: From 2001-2006, Garber played Jack Bristow on Alias.
+He continues to have a successful acting career in TV, film, and on Broadway, recently appearing on Power and as Dr. Martin Stein/Firestorm on the CW’s Legends of Tomorrow.
+Openly gay, he’s been with partner Rainer Andreesen for 16 years and they wed in 2015.

 Holland Taylor (Professor Stromwell)